8 Signs You are Being Strung Along Online

 The beginning of online messaging with someone new can be incredibly exciting and fun.
 You may wonder who is behind the computer or phone, and if you will actually meet this person in real life.
 You may read into the messaging exchange as you look for signals of interest, chemistry, and connection.
 You may feel antsy or anxious as you read into the little things, such as your match’s use of emoji’s and punctuation, or if you pick up on changes in communication, response time or reply length.

 While messaging may be fun and the attention is appealing, it’s important to remember that online messaging or texting is not the same as dating.
+There are differences that go along with pros and cons of online dating.
 Taking the conversation offline is a major step in cultivating a meaningful relationship and determining if you have a real connection.
 Texting or messaging alone is not enough.
 Over time, messaging without meeting can do more harm than good by creating unrealistic expectations, fantasies, and a false sense of connection with your match, who at this point is still a stranger.

 How can you be sure you aren’t wasting your time messaging with someone who has no intention of meeting or seriously dating you?
 Here are eight signs you are stuck in the messaging phase with no end in sight — and it may be time to move on:

 1. You are doing all the work to keep the conversation going.

 The getting to know you process is a two-way street.
 If you are the one who is driving the direction of the messaging and your match is not asking you any questions about yourself, it’s likely your match isn’t genuinely interested in getting to know you.
 Analyzing the reasons why and giving yourself a hard time about this is not worth your energy.
 Move forward with matches who are willing to engage and put the work into their dating lives.

 2. You are receiving very brief replies.